PURPOSE OF THE SCHOOL CODE OF CONDUCT

 - Exercises self-discipline and accountability for their actions based on age and individual ability.

-Teachers and other school staff members, under the leadership of administrators, maintain order in the school and are expected to hold everyone to high standards of respectful and responsible behaviour.
+Under the leadership of administrators, maintain order in the school and are expected to hold everyone to high standards of respectful and responsible behaviour.
 As Catholic role models, staff uphold these high standards when they:

 - Help students work to their full potential and develop their self-worth;